Richard Weihe

 Richard Weihe is a Swiss author who writes mainly in the German language.
-He was educated in Zurich and Oxford.
-He is mainly known for biographical works of artists, including the novel Meer de Tusche (2005) on the life of Bada Shanren and Der Milchozean (2010) based on Amrita Sher-Gil.
+He was educated in Zürich and Oxford.
+He is mainly known for biographical works of artists, including the novel Meer der Tusche (2005) on the life of Bada Shanren and Der Milchozean (2010) based on Amrita Sher-Gil.
 Meer der Tusche won the Prix des Auditeurs de la Radio Suisse Romande and has been translated into English by Jamie Bulloch for Peirene Press.